smithrockmaker/Barca22/_sources/why.md

 ### Creative Commons:

-I am deeply attached to the open source movement so you will not be surprised that this work is licensed under the CC Atribution-ShareAlike 4.0 International License.
+I am deeply attached to the open source movement so you will not be surprised that this work is licensed under the CC Attribution-ShareAlike 4.0 International License.
 I well endeavor to be sure that I have your explicit permission to share any content you contribute to this book.
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.